๐Ÿ“ŠAdvanced Quantitative Methods

 Bias Reduction Techniques

-• Randomization eliminates selection bias by preventing systematic differences between treatment groups
+• Randomization eliminates selection bias by preventing systematic differences between treatment groups at the start

-• Standardized protocols reduce procedural bias by ensuring all subjects are treated identically except for the treatment itself
+• Standardized protocols reduce procedural bias by ensuring all subjects are treated identically except for the experimental treatment itself

 Sample Size Determination

-Compare: Confounding vs. Bias—both threaten validity, but confounding is about alternative explanations (a third variable causes both treatment and response), while bias is about systematic errors in measurement or selection.
-Randomization addresses confounding; blinding addresses bias.
+Compare: Confounding vs. Bias โ€” both threaten validity, but they're different problems.
+Confounding is about alternative explanations (a third variable is related to both the treatment and the response).
+Bias is about systematic errors in measurement or selection.
+Randomization primarily addresses confounding; blinding primarily addresses bias.

 Quick Reference Table